As we always tell our members, it is crucial that one plays the numbers game when applying/negotiating for Product Management roles.

 As you do this, remember to mention existing offers to leverage new ones.
 This will put some pressure on the recruiter to appeal to your salary expectations.
 Like a Product Manager, you must be assertive.

-This is also why we encourage our students to KEEP ON APPLYING.
+This is also why we encourage our members to KEEP ON APPLYING.
 More offers creates more options to choose from, as well as more leverage to help you land the best Product Manager job for you.